-Section 2: Popular Voting
+Section 2: Ranked Choice Voting

-- Senators at-large will be elected using a nation-wide popular voting system.
+- Senators at-large will be elected using a nation-wide ranked choice voting system.
 Elections for those Senators will be divided up so that four Senators are elected for their six year terms every second year.
 The first election shall occur no later than the second regularly scheduled general election for Federal office after ratification.